How to Survive the Furious Fours

 It’s amazing how much a cardboard box enables a 4-year-old to let off some steam after school.

-“It’s been a hard day at school and I DO NOT feel like dealing with mummy and daddy’s shit today.
-How DARE they ask me how my day has been.
+“It’s been a hard day at school.
+I DO NOT feel like dealing with mummy and daddy’s shit today.
+How DARE they ask me how my day has been?
 The audacity!!”
-DISCLAIMER: This MASSIVE box, which once contained 30 packets of Walkers Ready Salted crisps, does not belong to me.
+DISCLAIMER: This MASSIVE box does not belong to me.
 I have no idea where it came from.
-It was previously used to store books but now makes an awesome kid cave, where the 4-year-old can have a nice relaxing sulk.
+It was previously used to store books, but now makes an awesome kid cave, where the 4-year-old can have a nice, relaxing sulk.

 And so…